-4. When the track stops rotating, check the relationship of the outer track lugs and the slide rails.
-If the slide rails are centered, no adjustment is necessary.
+4. When the track stops rotating, check the relationship of the idler wheels and the outside of the track.
+If the idler wheels are an equal distance from the outside of the track, no adjustment is necessary.

 5. If the idler wheels are not centered, an adjustment is necessary.